Mingrui-Yu/Mingrui-Yu.github.io/_pages/about.md

   - /about.html
 ---

 I am Mingrui YU, a robotics learner.
+I'm now pursuing the Ph.D. degree at the Department of Automation, Tsinghua University, under the supervision of [Prof. Xiang Li](https://sites.google.com/view/homepageoflixiang/home).
+Currently, I am a visiting student at the [MSC Lab](https://msc.berkeley.edu/) in UC Berkeley, under the supervision of [Prof. Masayoshi Tomizuka]((https://me.berkeley.edu/people/masayoshi-tomizuka/)).
 I received the Bachelor degree from Xi'an Jiaotong University (XJTU) in 2020.
-I'm now pursuing the Ph.D. degree at the Department of Automation, Tsinghua University, under the supervision of [Prof. Xiang Li](https://sites.google.com/view/homepageoflixiang/home).

-Currently, I'm mainly researching the robotic manipulation of deformable objects, aiming to make it robust, practical, and easy-to-apply.
+I am mainly researching the robotic manipulation of deformable objects, aiming to make it robust, practical, and easy-to-apply.
-In addition, I'm broadly interested in machine learning, planning, and control with their applications to robotic manipulation, including dexterous manipulation of various objects, learning for manipulation, and human-robot interaction.
+In addition, I'm broadly interested in machine learning, planning, and control with their applications to robotic dexterous manipulation of various objects.

 Email: [mingruiyu98@gmail.com](mailto:mingruiyu98@gmail.com) (recommended); [ymr20@mails.tsinghua.edu.cn](mailto:ymr20@mails.tsinghua.edu.cn) (国内使用).